The Holga Plastic Toy Camera

 While it features two apertures (f8 & f11) its design flaw has the f8 (larger opening) behind the f11 fixed plate!

-Matt has all his Holgas modified by Randy at HolgaMods.com.
+My Holgas are modified by Randy at HolgaMods.com.
 Randy is able to fix the aperture flaw creating two useable apertures.
-Matt also has Randy modify the lens to focus as close as 2 feet.
-Randy's 35mm modification allows Matt to shoot 35mm film resulting in a panoramic-style image in which the image flows right over the film's sprocket holes.
-He also pushed the limits by creating a Holga with apertures of f4 and f8 for shooting in lower, natural light.
+I also have Randy modify the lens to focus as close as 2 feet.
+Randy's 35mm modification allows me to shoot 35mm film resulting in a panoramic-style image in which the image flows right over the film's sprocket holes.
+I also pushed the limits by creating a Holga with apertures of f4 and f8 for shooting in lower, natural light.

-Additionally, he tapes two pinholes inside (which leak light) and tapes the film rails with gaffer tape so film is not scratched by the sharp edges.
+Additionally, I tapes two pinholes inside (which leak light) and tapes the film rails with gaffer tape so film is not scratched by the sharp edges.